-Whenever a new card is minted, by default a defined number (Legendary: 1 card; Epic: 2 cards; Rare: 4 cards; Uncommon: 16 cards; Common: 64 cards) of cryptomonKeys is sent into the vault (account link).
+Whenever a new card is minted, by default a defined number of cryptomonKeys (Legendary: 1 card; Epic: 2 cards; Rare: 4 cards; Uncommon: 16 cards; Common: 64 cards) is sent into the vault (account link).
 Those cards are not distributed directly like most other cards, but are locked up for 191 days (counted from card reveal day).
 After that time, they can be distributed by the team in airdrops/giveaways or be used to reward future contributors with ‘early days’ cards.
 In a simplified way monKeysvault can be considered the NFT part of the ‘dev fund’ of the project.

 What is monKeyfarm and how does it work?

 The monKeyfarm concept was originally announced on October 21, 2020.
 The basic concept: Holders of cryptomonKeys cards (and especially holders of one of the first 19 legacy cards) will have the chance to receive new card drops (monKeydrops) automatically for each new card revealed, forever!
-The chances to receive monKeydrops will be higher when you hold more different cards, and the chances will also be higher for holders of more rare cards.
-In average, 19% of all new cards will be distributed this way to reward the early adopters and passionate collectors.
+The chances to receive monKeydrops will be higher when you hold a wider variety of cards, and the chances will also be higher for holders of more rare cards.
+On average, 19% of all new cards will be distributed this way to reward the early adopters and passionate collectors.
 More details may be released over time after we received more feedback on this.
 Be aware this concept is early stage and might be subject to changes.
 Of note, number 1 mints will be regularly included in random monKeyfarm drops as well.
 More details are provided here.

 Why is there a market fee and how are collected fees used?